 No. Potential Impact Safeguards or Mitigation Responsibility to Implement and Timing Monitoring, Checking and Timing 1.01 Loss of land or other property to infrastructure.
 Full consent to the subproject must be sought through standard consultative processes.
-Full and fair compensation is to be paid for loss of land, crops or other assets before the subproject commences.
-Land Acquisition and Resettlement Framework to be followed diligently.
-PIS - PAFO, supported by PAFO representative and project preparation consultant.
+Full and fair compensation As defined in the Land Acquisition and Resettlement Framework is applied PIS - PAFO, supported by PAFO representative and project preparation consultant.
 1. Before application to the project implementing agency for subproject funding.
 2. Before signing a contract for the commencement of physical works.
 DALAM - PAFO.
 1. Before approval of project funding for the subproject.
 2. Before approving any contract for physical works.
 1.02 Loss of land of importance for biodiversity.
 Subproject landtake is to be minimised.
-Landtake is to use land that is already degraded, to the greatest extent possible.No projects to go ahead in forest or protected areas.
+Landtake is to use land that is already degraded, to the greatest extent possible.
+No projects to go ahead in forest or protected areas.
 PIS - PAFO and engineering team of the project preparation consultant, supported by environment team of preparation consultant.
 1. At the start of subproject design.
 2. At each design review.
 PONRE.
 Before approval of project funding for the subproject.